-Table 1 shows the settlements with 1,000 or more residents ranked by population (highest to lowest).
+Table 1 (please see following page) shows the settlements with 1,000 or more residents ranked by population (highest to lowest).
 Those highlighted in yellow are provided with public transport services as part of the Dunedin Orbus network, and those in blue as part of the Wakatipu Orbus network.
 The other settlements have no public transport service (but may have access to commercial services).
-For those without a public transport network, the table shows travel distances to either Dunedin or Queenstown, whichever is the closer.
+For those without a public transport network, the table shows travel distances to either Dunedin and Queenstown, whichever is the closer.